 It was nice that all the Belem attractions were within walking distance of each other (as you can see on the map below).
 You can visit the sights on your own like we did or take a sightseeing tour.
 This free walking tour is ideal to learn more about the neighborhood or click here to see more Belem tour options.

 Our first stop was Pasteis de Belem to try the famous nata pastry (known more formally as pastel de nata or pastel de Belem).
 Pasteis de Belem invented the nata so it is a very popular place.
 If you like you can buy your Portuguese desserts at the counter for takeaway or you can get a table.

 Pastel de nata is is a Portuguese egg tart pastry.
 Pasteis de Belem began making the original Pastel de Belem in 1837!
 They use a secret recipe that came from Jeronimos Monastery.
 They still make the natas in their bakery by hand, using only traditional methods.

-We decided to eat there and have a coffee as well.
+We decided to eat at the Belem bakery and have a coffee as well.
 There was a crowd around the take away counter so we walked around that and followed the signs through a maze of rooms to get to the line for a table.
 It was a little intimidating but I was impressed at how fast the line moved.
 We waited less than 10 minutes.
 They are efficient and the place is huge, so don’t let the line scare you.